timschneiderxyz/dotfiles/README.md

 1. Complete the initial Mac setup (Sign in to iCloud and the App Store).
 2. Install Xcode command line tools: `xcode-select --install`.
-3. Upgrade pip: `sudo pip3 install --upgrade pip`
-4. Install Ansible: `pip3 install ansible`.
+3. Install Ansible: `python3 -m pip install --user ansible`.
-5. Add Ansible to your `$PATH`: `export PATH="$PATH:$HOME/Library/Python/3.9/bin"`
+4. Add Ansible to your `$PATH`: `export PATH="$PATH:$HOME/Library/Python/3.9/bin"`
-6. Clone or download this repository to your local `$HOME` directory.
+5. Clone or download this repository to your local `$HOME` directory.
-7. Change directory to `playbook` and run `ansible-playbook main.yaml`.
+6. Change directory to `playbook` and run `ansible-playbook main.yaml`.

 ## Manual Steps